 Bake Your Pizza

-When it comes time to actually bake your pizza, our advice is a hot oven and keep the toppings basic.
-Get your oven as hot as it will go — at least 500°F, although preferably hotter.
+When it comes time to actually bake your pizza, our advice is use a hot oven and keep the toppings basic.
+Get your oven as hot as it will go — at least 500°F, although preferably hotter if you can.
 This cooks the pizza quickly, giving it a beautiful golden crust that's super crispy on the outside but still chewy in the middle.
 The more toppings you add, the more it slows the cooking down, making the pizza limp and soggy, so try to limit your pizza enthusiasm to just a few scattered toppings and some good cheese.

 More Great Pizza Links

-Makes 1 pound of dough (enough for 2 10-inch pizzas)
+Makes 1 pound pizza dough (enough for two 10-inch pizzas); serves 6

 What You Need